Things to Do in Cork with Kids: 2-Day Family Guide

 Our kids enjoy Asian food and gobbled up their Goya dumplings and Udon noodles both nights.
 We ordered green and red Thai curries each time and thought they were very good.

-We ate dinner in Blarney the day we visited the Blarney Castle.
+We ate dinner in Blarney the day we visited Blarney Castle.
 The Muskerry Arms Bar had a great kids menu with real menu items like roast chicken and mash with vegetables.
 Celine had a yummy seafood chowder while I enjoyed a toasted ham, cheese, tomato and onion sandwich.

 Getting Around Cork with Kids